flockRush/diyshortvideos.github.io/src/resources.md

   <div class="black row">
   <div class="column">
   <h2 class="ui inverted header">Embrace Change</h2>
-  <p>As content marketing transitions from using the reach of marketing to deliver a story, to using the reach of a story to deliver marketing.</p>
+  <p>Content marketing is transitioning from using the reach of marketing to deliver a story, to using the reach of a story to deliver marketing..</p>
 </div>
 </div>
   <div class="grey row">